gr-b/repogather/README.md

    3. Only return files with a relevance score of 70 or higher
    4. Use the GPT-4o model from August 2024 for analysis

-2. Return all files without LLM analysis, including ecosystem files:
+2. Return all files without LLM analysis, including ecosystem files but excluding a specific directory:
    ```
-   repogather --all --include-test --include-config --include-ecosystem
+   repogather --all --include-test --include-config --include-ecosystem --include-gitignored --exclude "legacy_code"
    ```

    This command will:
    1. Gather all code files in the repository
-   2. Include test and config files in the output (if present, inferred from file extension)
+   2. Include test, config, and ecosystem-specific files in the output
-   3. Include ecosystem-specific files and directories (e.g., node_modules, venv)
+   3. Include files that would normally be ignored by .gitignore
+   4. Exclude any files or directories containing "legacy_code" in their path
-   4. Copy all gathered files to the clipboard without using LLM analysis
+   5. Copy all gathered files to the clipboard without using LLM analysis

 ## How It Works

 repogather performs the following steps:

 1. Scans the current directory and its subdirectories for code files
-2. Filters out test, configuration, and ecosystem-specific files (unless included via options)
+2. Filters out test, configuration, ecosystem-specific, and gitignored files (unless included via options)
+3. Applies any custom exclusion patterns
-3. If `--all` option is used, returns all filtered files
+4. If `--all` option is used, returns all filtered files
-4. Otherwise:
+5. Otherwise:
    a.
 Counts the tokens in the filtered files and estimates the API usage cost
    b.
+Displays information about large files (>30,000 tokens) and directories (>100,000 tokens)
+   c.
 Asks for user confirmation before proceeding
-   c.
+   d.
 If the total tokens exceed the model's limit, splits the content into multiple requests
-   d.
+   e.
 Sends the file contents and the query to the specified OpenAI model
-   e.
+   f.
 Processes the model's response to rank files by relevance
-   f.
+   g.
 Filters the files by the specified relevance threshold
-5. Copies the relevant file paths and contents to the clipboard
+6. Copies the relevant file paths and contents to the clipboard

 ## Note